 Workers’ compensation is an evolving field, and the present and future system has its own issues to address.
 Low wage growth impacts the ability for workers to obtain fair compensation, and technology is slowly changing every aspect of insurance, health, and law.
 Workers, employers, insurance companies, and attorneys must maintain an awareness of industry activities to adequately support the people who need it most and avoid repeating a history of inadequate coverage.

-If you’d like to learn more about your rights to worker’s compensation, contact the attorney team at DiMarco Araujo Montevideo today.Read More
+If you’d like to learn more about your rights to worker’s compensation, contact the Orange County workers’ compensation attorneys at DiMarco Araujo Montevideo today.Read More